oliverklee/ext-onetimeaccount/Documentation/Introduction/KeyFeatures/Index.rst

 - the code follows the TYPO3 coding guidelines

-- visual design is done using XHTML templates and CSS
+- visual design is done using HTML5 templates and CSS